The IRS Underpayment Penalty & Safe Harbor Rules Explained

 - May result in a large refund next year

-Option 2 – Pay the Prior-Year Shortfall (Precision Approach)
+Option 2 – Pay the Prior-Year Shortfall (MOST COMMON)

 If your current year income is expected to be similar to last year:

-- Pay-in approximately what you were short last year (either through estimated tax payments or increased withholding)
+- Pay-in approximately what you were short last year (the balance due on this year's tax return) either through estimated tax payments or increased withholding

 - Avoids a large overpayment